Luzifer/nginx-sso/README.md

 - `group_search_base` - optional - Like the `user_search_base` this limits the sub-tree where to search for groups, also defaults to `root_dn`
 - `group_membership_filter` - optional - The query to issue to list all groups the user is a member of.
 The DN of each group is used as the group name.
 If unset the query `(|(member={0})(uniqueMember={0}))` is used (`{0}` is replaced with the users DN, `{1}` is replaced with the content of the `username_attribute`)
 - `username_attribute` - optional - The attribute containing the username returned to nginx instead of the dn.
 If unset the `dn` is used
+- `tls_config` - optional - Configures TLS parameters for LDAPs connections
+  - `validate_hostname` - optional - Set the hostname for certificate validation, when unset the hostname from the `server` URI is used
+  - `allow_insecure` - optional - Disable certificate validation.
+Setting this is not recommended for production setups

 When using the LDAP provider you need to pay attention when writing your ACL.
 As DNs are used as names for users and groups you also need to specify those in the ACL: